 Endorsements and restrictions change the circumstances in which an individual may operate a motor vehicle.
 Some restrictions also apply to identification cards.

 A veteran may choose to have a veteran indicator placed on his or her driver’s license or identification card.
 To obtain the indicator, you must provide a DD214 or other military documents issued by the United States Department of Defense verifying a veteran’s service and by providing proof of discharge, other than a dishonorable discharge, from the armed forces.

-You may renew or replace your driver's license online if your name and address have remained the same since the last time you received a license and you do not require testing.
+You may renew or replace your driver's license online if your name and address have remained the same since the last time you received a license and you are not required to take an examination.
 You may renew your driver's license online if your previous renewal transaction was completed in a license branch.
 You will need to provide your name, date of birth, residential address and Social Security number in order to renew or replace your driver's license online.

 You may obtain a renewed learner’s permit once your current permit expires, or replace one that is lost or stolen, by visiting a license branch and presenting certain documents of identification.
 If you are visiting a license branch to renew your learner’s permit you may need to retake your knowledge examination.